-4.8 Adverse Effects (Undesirable Effects)
+4.8 Undesirable effects

-The adverse effects caused by morphine are essentially the same as those observed with other opioid analgesics.
+The adverse reactions caused by morphine are essentially the same as those observed with other opioid analgesics.
 They include the following major hazards: respiratory depression, apnoea and to a lesser degree circulatory depression, respiratory arrest, shock and cardiac arrest.

-Most common adverse effects: Constipation, light headedness, dizziness, sedation, nausea, vomiting, sweating, dysphoria and euphoria.
+Most common adverse effects

+Constipation, light-headedness, dizziness, sedation, nausea, vomiting, sweating, dysphoria and euphoria.